Python-SIP/sip/sphinx/directives.rst

         *code*
     %End

-This directive (along with `%BIGetBufferCode`_) is used to specify code that implements the buffer interface of Python v3.
+This directive (along with :directive:`%BIGetBufferCode`) is used to specify code that implements the buffer interface of Python v3.
 If Python v2 is being used then this is ignored.

 The following variables are made available to the handwritten code: